mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 consider.
 Customer migration template calls to the API can be calculated using the formula:

-**X / 200**
+**X + (X / 200)**

-Being X the number of Accounts to be synchronized on each run.
+Being X the number of Customers to be synchronized on each run.

-The division by 200 is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
+The division by 200 is because, by default, Customers are gathered in groups of 200 for each Upsert API Call in the commit step.
-For instance if 10 records are fetched from origin instance, then 1 api calls to SFDC will be made ( 1).
+For instance if 10 records are fetched from origin instance, then 11 api calls to SFDC will be made ( 1).